 The economic side of freelancing

 Freelancing is a job, and the world of freelance is a very viable industry.
 It’s an industrial powerhouse worth almost one trillion dollars, and it only seems to be growing in size.
-To explore the full extent of freelancing and the freelancers that make it all possible, we’ll cover the industry’s economic side by providing some key statistics and facts below.
+To explore the full extent of freelancing and the freelancers that make it all possible, we’ll cover the industry’s economic side by providing some key online business statistics and facts below.

 11. Freelance industry makes up almost 5% of the total US GDP.

 The freelancing industry is massive, and its GDP sits at approximately one trillion United States Dollars.
 This means that the freelance industry makes up almost 5% of the total U.S. GDP and has higher revenue than other industries such as construction or transportation.
 The average skilled services rate is $28 per hour, meaning that skilled freelancers earn more per hour than 70% of the U.S. workforce.